Skip to main content

 ItemSub-itemDescription

-Basic infoSnapshot schedule nameEnter a name for the snapshot schedule
+Basic informationNameName of the snapshot schedule

-Requires one full backup to be completed first
+- Requires one initial full backup

 View snapshot schedule list